kentux/telegraf/plugins/inputs/directory_monitor/README.md

 ## If not is given, the error directory will be auto-generated.
 # error_directory = ""
 #
+## The interval at which to check the directory for new files.
+# monitor_interval = "50ms"
+#
+## The amount of time a file is allowed to sit in the directory before it is picked up.
+## This time can generally be low but if you choose to have a very large file written to the directory and it's potentially slow,
+## set this higher so that the plugin will wait until the file is fully copied to the directory.
+# directory_duration_threshold = "50ms"
+#
 ## Character encoding to use when interpreting the file contents.
 Invalid
 ## characters are replaced using the unicode replacement character.
 Defaults to utf-8.
 ##   ex: character_encoding = "utf-8"